Chris3606/SadConsole_RogueLike_Info/01_getting_started.md

 # Getting Started
 This page will serve as a general guide for setting up a project for using SadConsole and GoRogue.
 It is not a step-by-step tutorial, per-se, and tends to assume (though does not require) a basic knowledge of .NET development, including tasks such as installing Nuget packages and similar.
-There is a multitude of resources available on the internet for these topics, including official documentation from Microsoft, if you encounter something you're unfamiliar with.
+There are a multitude of resources available on the internet for these topics, including official documentation from Microsoft, if you encounter something you're unfamiliar with.
 Note that each library involved also provides its own documentation, as linked in the [readme](README.md#documentation); and this set of write-ups is NOT intended to be a substitute therein.

 # Prequisites
 Before creating a project, it is recommended that you consider the following items: